LZQthePlane/Phone-localization-based-on-CNN/README.md

 # Find-phone
-A phone localization project based on CNN refers to the project provided by [YazhouZhang0709](https://github.com/YazhouZhang0709/Object-detection-and-localization-based-on-CNN)
+A phone localization project based on CNN refers to the image dataset provided by [YazhouZhang0709](https://github.com/YazhouZhang0709/Object-detection-and-localization-based-on-CNN), thanks to his brilliant work.

 ## ***Folder Intro***
 ### —image